Residential noise

 Noisy neighbours

 If you experience concerns with noisy neighbours, the best approach is to talk with them first.
-You may feel anxious about approaching them, but quite often they are not aware they are disturbing you.
+You may feel anxious about approaching them, but quite often they may not be aware they are disturbing you.

 Mediation